8.5. Functions in Assembly

 Each function begins with a symbolic label that corresponds to its declared

 name in the program.
-For example, <main>:
+For example, <main>: is the symbolic label for the

-function.
+main function.
 The address of a function label is also the address of the

 first instruction in that function.
 To save space in the figures that follow, we